 The last day of the tour will be spent in enjoyment and relaxation.
-Budva is a great town where anyone can find something to their tastes – whether you want to spend your last day before departure soaking up the sun and swimming in the Montenegrin sea, or strolling along the stone-paved streets of the old city center, Budva will give us the perfect setting to finish our Balkan tour on a high.
+Budva is a great town where anyone can find something to their tastes – whether you want to spend your last day before departure soaking up the sun and swimming in the Montenegrin sea, or strolling along the stone-paved streets of the old city center, Budva will give you the perfect setting to finish your Balkan tour on a high.

-The first part of our tour will be a bit more landlocked, as we explore Zagreb, and Ljubljana, two historic capital cities with beautiful architecture, and a relaxed atmosphere.
+The first part of your tour will be a bit more landlocked, as we explore Zagreb, and Ljubljana, two historic capital cities with beautiful architecture, and a relaxed atmosphere.
 We will then dive into Slovenia’s natural wonders in the Julian Alps.
-Our destinations will be the world-famous Lake Bled with its picture-perfect scenery, and romantic island church, and its slightly less known but no less amazing neighbor, Lake Bohinj.
+Our destinations will be the world-famous Lake Bled with its picture-perfect scenery, romantic island church, and its slightly less known but no less amazing neighbor, Lake Bohinj.

 After your adventures in the mountains, you will head underground, into the majestic subterranean mazes of the Postojna Cave and the mesmerizing underground river that flows through it.
 Your travels through the Balkan peninsula will continue in Croatia’s Plitvice National Park, which will offer up even more amazing scenes of nature with its terraced lakes and connecting waterfalls.